Team Dresch

 Team Dresch is an American punk rock band originally formed in 1993 in Olympia, Washington.
-The band made a significant impression on the DIY punk movement queercore, which gave voice through zines and music to the passions and concerns of LGBT people in the punk scene.

 History

 In 1993, Donna Dresch formed Team Dresch with herself playing guitar and bass, Jody Bleyle on guitar and vocals, Kaia Wilson on guitar and vocals, and Marcéo Martinez on drums.
-Dresch and Bleyle met in the early 1990s, and together decided they wanted to form “an all-dyke band."
 Dresch has roots in the queercore movement, contributing to the zines J.D.s and Outpunk, as well as writing her own, called Chainsaw.
 Dresch's involvement in queercore influenced the band's style and involvement in the scene from the beginning.

 Team Dresch's first release was "Seven" on Rock Stars Kill in 1994, which generated enough attention for them to book multiple shows "all around the country," including the first Yoyo a Go Go in 1994.
 Today, Donna Dresch admits "people didn’t know who we were... [they] didn’t know what to make of a bunch of ’queer freaks’ onstage."
 In 1995 the four released their debut album, Personal Best, co-released by Chainsaw Records and Candy Ass Records, Dresch's and Bleyle's record labels respectively.
+The album had sold over 20,000 copies by 2004.

 After the release of Personal Best, drummer Marcéo Martinez was replaced by Melissa York, and the quartet put out Captain My Captain in 1996, another co-release from Chainsaw and Candy Ass.
 Captain is often discussed as a more outwardly queer album than Personal Best, with the former including lyrics such as "I'm a flaming S&M rubber dyke" and "queer sex is great."
 The album is also praised for its themes of mental illness and reassurance.
 Additionally in the late 90s, Team Dresch performed in and was interviewed for the 1997 documentary film She's Real (Worse Than Queer) by Lucy Thane, which showcased the 90's riot grrrl and queercore scenes.
 Team Dresch disbanded in 1998 to work on individual projects.
 During this break, Jody Bleyle was interviewed for the 2001 German documentary Step Up and Be Vocal, Interviews zu Queer Punk und Feminismus in San Francisco by Uta Busch and Sandra Ortmann.